 HungaroControl had instruments valued at Level 2 - valuation derived from market prices.
-The fair values used for valuation of the derivative financial instruments are identical to the mark-to-market valuations received from the banks at each month end.
+The fair values used for valuation of derivative financial instruments and government securities are identical to the markto-market valuations received from the banks at each month end.